S0TORU/C_Python_Training_7_Days/Day8/README.md

 - **Books**: "Hands-On ML with Scikit-Learn" by Aurélien Géron.
 - **Communities**: Reddit r/MachineLearning, Stack Overflow.

+## Advanced Example: Neural Network on F1 Speeds
+For a deeper dive, check the `Neural_Network_Example/` directory.
+It includes a synthetic F1 racer speeds dataset and a TensorFlow script to train a NN for speed prediction.
+Perfect for practicing end-to-end ML workflows!

 ## Why This Matters
 As a creative engineer, AI/ML empowers you to build systems that learn and adapt.
 Combined with your programming skills, you'll co-create innovative solutions— from smart apps to autonomous tech.
 This bonus day is your gateway to the future!